 - The debt discharged was qualified farm debt

-- A qualified purchase price reduction is given by a seller
+- A qualified purchase price reduction is given by the seller

-One significant concept to understand is that when an LLC member excludes COD income under one of the above-listed provisions, the member will have to reduce the basis in their LLC interest to reflect the amount of excluded income.
-If the COD income is greater than the member’s basis in the LLC, some of the excluded income may just disappear.
+A key concept to understand is that when an LLC member excludes COD income under one of the above-listed provisions, they must reduce their tax basis in their LLC interest by the amount excluded.
+This basis reduction is reported on Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness.
+If the excluded COD income is greater than the member’s basis in the LLC, the excess amount essentially disappears for tax purposes.

-If your LLC has received debt forgiveness or you foresee cancellation of debt, please contact your accountant at CMP to advise you on the tax ramifications of your individual situation.
+If your LLC has received debt forgiveness or you foresee cancellation of debt, don't hesitate to get in touch with your accountant at CMP to advise you on the tax ramifications of your individual situation.